libwww-perl/libwww-perl/README.md

 Get/set the local interface to bind to for network connections.
 The interface can be specified as a hostname or an IP address.
 This value is passed as the `LocalAddr` argument to [IO::Socket::INET](https://metacpan.org/pod/IO::Socket::INET).

+## max\_redirect

+    my $max = $ua->max_redirect;
+    $ua->max_redirect( $n );

+This reads or sets the object's limit of how many times it will obey redirection responses in a given request cycle.

+By default, the value is `7`.
+This means that if you call ["request" in LWP::UserAgent](https://metacpan.org/pod/LWP::UserAgent#request) and the response is a redirect elsewhere which is in turn a redirect, and so on seven times, then LWP gives up after that seventh request.

 ## max\_size